Georgia State Route 252

 State Route 252 (SR 252) is a southwest–northeast state highway located in the southeastern part of the U.S. state of Georgia.
 It starts in Folkston and winds its way to White Oak.

 Route description

-From the route's western terminus at SR 40 Conn in Folkston, the route runs east-northeast, through rural areas, to its eastern terminus at US 17/SR 25/SR 110 in White Oak.
-Known as Burnt Fort Road for its entire length, SR 252 runs past the D. Ray James Prison approximately 2.4 miles outside of Folkston and provides the most direct route between Folkston and Brunswick, via US 17.
+From the route's western start at SR 40 Conn in Folkston, the route runs east, through rural areas, to its eastern end at US 17/SR 25/SR 110 in White Oak.
+Known as MLk Dr in Folkston and Burnt Fort Road in Camden county, SR 252 runs past the D. Ray James Prison and provides the most direct route between Folkston and Brunswick, via US 17.

+History

+The original western terminus of Georgia State Road 252 was on Love Street at US Routes 1/US 23/301 in Downtown Folkston and then moved onto Burnt Ford Road.
+Love Street continues west of that route as a local city street at Georgia State Routes 121 and 23.